Giżycko: Modern era

 As a result of the treaty of Versailles, the 1920 East Prussian plebiscite was organized under the control of the League of Nations.
 During the preparations for the plebiscite, a German militia attacked a pro-Polish rally with around 1,000 people.
 Speakers and people attending the rally were severely beaten; the main pro-Polish leader of the rally Fryderyk Leyk was beaten so badly that he just barely survived.
 Afterwards the attitude of Polish population in the town was resigned and part of the population boycotted the vote while others openly voted for Germany fearing revenge; 4,900 votes were cast to remain in East Prussia, and therefore Germany, and none for Poland.
 Afterwards aggressive Germanisation was intensified, and during Nazi rule in Germany, there was practical ban on speaking Polish in public places in the town.

 In the 1930s Lötzen was the garrison of several military units of the Wehrmacht as a Sub-area Headquarter of Wehrkreis I, which was headquartered at Königsberg.
 Staff-, maintenance- and guardtroops of Hitler's headquarter Wolfsschanze and the Oberkommando des Heeres (OKH, army high command) were also based in or nearby Lötzen.
 The OKH was based at the Mauerwald area, ca. 10 km north of Giżycko, an undestroyed bunker system.

 The town was occupied by the Soviet Union's Red Army in 1945 during World War II and placed under Polish administration after the war ended.
+As part of territorial changes demanded by the Soviet Union, Polish rule was accepted at the Potsdam Conference, however, on preliminary terms.
+The transfer was confirmed by the German–Polish Border Treaty.

-The German-speaking populace who had not been evacuated during the war were subsequently expelled westward.
+The German-speaking populace who had not been evacuated during the war were subsequently expelled westward in accordance with the Potsdam Agreement.
 The remaining Polish populace was joined by Poles displaced from former eastern Poland annexed by the Soviet Union, particularly from the Vilnius Region.
 The town was renamed Giżycko in 1946 in honor of the Masurian folklorist Gustaw Gizewiusz, a 19th-century Evangelical-Lutheran pastor in southern Masuria, who had greatly supported Polish language and Polish culture and stood against Germanisation of Masuria.